simopt-admin/simopt/docs/source/solvers/strong.rst

 trust region size stays constant, or moves the center point while the trust region enlarges.

 Helper functions:
-There are 3 helper functions in addition to the main algorithm:
+There are several helper functions in addition to the main algorithm:

 * **cauchy_point** finds the Cauchy Point by using the gradient and Hessian matrix to find the steepest descent direction.
 * **check_cons** checks the feasibility of the Cauchy point and updates the point accordingly.
-* **finite_diff** uses finite difference to estimate gradients and BFGS to estimate the Hessian matrix.

 Scope
 -----